-Configuring security for a WebLogic Server environment starts with a creating a secure installation of WebLogic Server.
+Configuring security for an Oracle WebLogic Server environment starts with a creating a secure installation of WebLogic Server.
 It also includes choosing the security configuration options that are appropriate for the environment in which the domain runs, such as obtaining and storing certificates, protecting user accounts, and securing the network on which the domain runs.

 This chapter includes the following sections:

 For a complete checklist of all components in the WebLogic Server that should be secured in a production environment, including specific tasks recommended for securing the WebLogic Server host, the WebLogic Security Service, files and databases used by WebLogic Server, see Ensuring the Security of Your Production Environment in Securing a Production Environment for Oracle WebLogic Server.

 Performing a secure installation includes steps to secure the host machine on which WebLogic Server is installed, to limit access to that host to only authorized users, and to install Critical Patch Updates immediately after installation is complete.

 If you are installing WebLogic Server in a production environment, Oracle strongly recommends the guidelines described in the following sections: